Trevor-Edge/NFL-Matchup-Predictor/README.md

    - Calculates final win probabilities

 ## Model Performance

 The model's predictions are based on 2022-2024 season data and have shown promising results.
-In a recent test (Week 12), the model correctly predicted 8 out of 13 game outcomes with just 4 simple statistics.
+In a recent test (Week 12), the model correctly predicted 8 out of 13 game outcomes correctly with just 4 simple statistics.

+Week 12 was a tough one as the 49ers were without starting QB Brock Purdy and the Browns/Steelers game was played in the SNOW!
+These were two of five incorrect predictions but looking towards the future, updates will be made making more model improvements such as including more relevant features, testing different models, and more!

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Acknowledgments

 - NFL data provided by nfl_data_py